esheldon/desdb/README.md

     cat file | des-query

 By default the format is csv.
 You can control this withthe -f/--format option.
-Possibilities are csv,json,pretty,pyobj.  pretty is a formatted in nicely for viewing but is not good for machine reading.  pyobj can be read from python using eval
+Possibilities are csv,space,json,pretty,pyobj.  pretty is a formatted in nicely for viewing but is not good for machine reading.  pyobj can be read from python using eval

 examples